-You instinctively look online for places that sell pens because for many years now businesses trained us to shop online.
+You instinctively look online for places that sell pens because, for many years now, businesses have trained us to shop online.
 Shopping is a social activity.

 The same is true for all businesses.
-Social media marketing is an activity you do to let a specific group of people know you have the solution to a certain problem or challenge they are experiencing.
-As you socialize, you build business relationships with them.
-This is done by providing content to which your target market immediately relates.
+Social media marketing is an activity you do to let a specific group of people know you have the solution to a particular problem or challenge they are experiencing.
+As you socialize, you build business relationships with them, which is done by providing content to which your target market immediately relates.

 By sharing content relevant to your target audience, your company can increase brand exposure and broaden customer reach.
-The more your company’s brand regularly appears online in many places, (like a familiar TV show), the more you build a fan base.
-The more you socially build a reputation for being a trustworthy company, the more sales you make and the longer you stay in business.
+The more your company’s brand regularly appears online in many places (like a familiar TV show), the more you build a fan base.
+In addition, the more you socially build a reputation for being a trustworthy company, the more sales you make and the longer you stay in business.

-- Socially engage with your target market using digital marketing.
+Socially engage with your target market using digital marketing.
 What exactly is digital marketing?
-Digital marketing describes online marketing activities where you share your marketing messages on mobile devices and online using emails, SMS messaging, and real-time reporting in the form of analytics.
-Marketing online is electronic compared with offline marketing which commonly uses the US mails to mail marketing messages on paper, networking meetings, live public presentations, etc.
+Digital marketing describes online marketing activities where you share your marketing messages on mobile devices and online using emails, SMS messaging, and real-time reporting in analytics.
+Marketing online is electronic compared with offline marketing, which commonly uses the US mails to mail marketing messages on paper, networking meetings, live public presentations, etc.

-- Tell compelling stories using content marketing.
+Tell compelling stories using content marketing.
 What is content marketing?
-We all love to hear an interesting story.
+We all love to hear an exciting story.
 Content marketing revolves around storytelling.
 In content marketing, you share online stories through videos, blogs, and social media posts that show how your business solution changes lives for the better.

-When effectively using content marketing, the messages you share connect genuinely with a targeted audience.
-They provide valuable information to consumers and create an eagerness to purchase company products in the future.
+When effectively using content marketing, the messages you share will genuinely connect with a targeted audience.
+In addition, they provide valuable information to consumers and create an eagerness to purchase company products in the future.